 Jenna Palmisano, Co-Chair

-Jenna Palmisano earned her BS at Stetson University where she majored in aquatic and marine biology and minored environmental studies.
-Jenna is currently a PhD student at the University of Central Florida in Dr. Anna Savage’s Lab.
-She studies the consequences of an invasive lung parasite, Raillietiella orientalis, at molecular, organismal, and population scales in the pygmy rattlesnake, Sistrurus miliarius.
-Though the focal species of her dissertation is Sistrurus miliarius, she also works to assess all species of snakes in North America that are at risk of infection as the disease caused by the pathogen (pentastomiasis) can be severe and often lethal.
-She is the founder of a collaborative network called SLAM (Snake Lungworm Alliance and Monitoring) that consists of many researchers and land managers across the southeastern United States.
+Jenna Palmisano earned her BS at Stetson University where she majored in aquatic and marine biology and minored in environmental studies.
+Jenna is currently a second-year PhD student at the University of Central Florida in Dr. Anna Savage’s Lab.
+She studies the genetic and physiologic impacts of emerging pathogens on Florida pygmy rattlesnake (Sistrurus miliarius) populations.
+Though the focal species of her dissertation is Sistrurus miliarius, she works to assess all species of snakes in North America that are at risk of pentastomiasis caused by the invasive snake lungworm, Raillietiella orientalis that has been spilled over with established invasive species in Florida.
+Jenna founded a collaborative network called SLAM (Snake Lungworm Alliance and Monitoring) that consists of many researchers and land managers across the southeastern United States.
+Additionally, she started an invasive pentastome working group to connect all researchers studying pentastomes in the southeastern United States and serves as an Associate Editor for the disease section of Herpetological Review.